High-quality coaching is coming to the Michigan Conference. A 16-week online training experience begins in October. Here’s how you can benefit.

 Taking 16 four-hour sessions of instruction meets the requirements for credentialing as an Associate Certified Coach (ACC) with the International Coach Federation.

 These class sessions for the 2019-2020 ministry year will be offered on both Tuesdays (starting October 8) or Thursdays (starting October 10).
-Please click here for the full schedules.

 The total cost is $1,145.
 This includes the online instruction and purchase of necessary resource material (Managing Transitions by William and Susan Bridges.)